Japan's No. 1 snowy tree run! Geto Kogen Ski Resort | Tree runs are best enjoyed in powder!

 Danger level: ★★

-Access is generally via the first gondola, but you can also enter from the quad lift.
-If you move a little to the side from the entry flag, you should be able to find an untracked spot.
-There are also fewer entries in the morning here, so it's a good idea to aim for an early start.
+Access from the first gondola is the most common, but you can also enter from the quad lift.
+If you move slightly to the side from the entry flag, you should be able to find untracked areas.
+There are fewer entries here in the morning, so it's a good idea to aim for an early entry.

 [Extream] Extreme